strauss/maze/mazegame-server-ktor/doc/protocol.md

 - 200: Server text message to client
 - 201: Client broadcast text message to server (and also to the other clients that will receive the message)
 - 202: Client whisper text message to server (and also to the other client that will receive the message)

+### Game speed change

+- 300: The game speed has changed

 ### Temporary errors